Does Medicare Cover Mental Health Counseling?

 While most people may use the terms counseling and psychotherapy interchangeably, there are several key differences in the services offered by each.

 Mental health counseling involves a counselor and patient working together to treat the patient’s short-term issues or problems.
 The counselor provides advice, guidance and support to the patient.

 Psychotherapy tends to be used for long-term treatment focused on chronic emotional, behavioral and physical conditions.

 Your Costs for Mental Health Counseling Under Original Medicare

 Your share of the cost for psychotherapy services or mental health counseling under Original Medicare depends on where and how you receive those services.

 If it is in an inpatient setting, Medicare Part A pays for it.
 If it is in an outpatient setting, Medicare Part B pays for it.
 Your share of the cost depends on which Medicare part applies.

-In each case, Medicare uses the same basic formula it applies to any other type of health care services covered under Medicare.
+In each case, Medicare uses the same basic formula it applies to any other type of treatments covered under Medicare.

 - Medicare Part A hospital insurance

 - Medicare Part A covers approved counseling services you receive in a hospital setting if you are admitted as an inpatient.
 You are responsible for: